 These “Tiki Boats” go out every night and sail around the harbor at sunset.
 We checked them out, and they’re essentially a rip off!
 They’re expensive and also BYOB!
 They are fun to watch, though, as they bounce around the harbor!

 Route 1 begins and ends in Key West, which is why it’s also called “mile 0”.

 One of the boys Christmas gifts was a deep sea fishing trip aboard Triple Time, with Captain Joe Mercurio.
-We departed The Bight at 7 am to get there ahead of the “pack”.
+We departed The Bight at 7 am to get out on the water ahead of the “pack”.
 Captain Joe and First Mate Keith were amazing….skilled, patient, and really great guys!
 We had a blast and caught numerous Barracudas (we threw them back), Yellow Jack, a huge Kingfish and Spanish Makerel.
-It was a beautiful day on the water, and we had a blast!
+It was a beautiful day on the water, and we had a great day!

 The day started out slowly, with a few nibbles, but no catches.
 Joe and Keith were teasing us because we brought bananas with us for breakfast, and they’re evidently bad luck for fisherman (think “banana boats”).
 So, we threw the last banana overboard, Joe took us closer to a reef, and we caught numerous Barracuda.
 Go figure!
 When we got back to the dock, Keith cleaned and filleted the fish, and fed the hovering pelicans.
 They were fearless!